Sandboxing

 SystemSandboxing ApproachPermission Model

-Despite the differences in implementation, all five systems enforce the same structural principle: the agent’s execution environment is a strict subset of the host environment’s capabilities.
-No platform ships with “run anything, anywhere” as the default.
+All four converge on the same principle: the agent’s execution environment is a strict subset of the host’s capabilities.
+No major platform ships “run anything, anywhere” as the default any longer.

 The Two-Phase Runtime